Scaling Self-Supervised Speech Models Uncovers Deep Linguistic Relationships: Evidence from the Pacific Cluster: Conclusion

 \section{Conclusion}

 This study demonstrates that increasing the linguistic diversity of S3M training data enables models to recover deep linguistic structures, including genealogical subgroups and historical contact patterns.
-Beyond validating established relationships, the emergence of the Papuan--Oceanic--Austrailian cluster points toward long-term linguistic convergence in Melanesia, providing an acoustic perspective on regional interactions.
-These findings offer a powerful computational perspective for uncovering latent linguistic interactions difficult to resolve via traditional methods.
+Beyond validating established relationships, the emergence of the Papuan--Oceanic--Australian cluster points toward long-term convergence in Melanesia, providing an acoustic perspective on regional interactions.
+These findings offer a powerful computational approach for uncovering latent linguistic interactions difficult to resolve via traditional methods.